yt-dlp/yt-dlp/README.md

     --no-embed-subs                  Do not embed subtitles (default)
     --embed-thumbnail                Embed thumbnail in the video as cover art --no-embed-thumbnail             Do not embed thumbnail (default)
-    --embed-metadata                 Embed metadata including chapter markers
+    --embed-metadata                 Embed metadata to the video file.
+Also adds chapters to file unless --no-add-chapters
+                                     is used (Alias: --add-metadata)
+    --no-embed-metadata              Do not add metadata to file (default) (Alias: --no-add-metadata)
-                                     (if supported by the format) to the video file (Alias: --add-metadata)
+    --embed-chapters                 Add chapter markers to the video file (Alias: --add-chapters)
-    --no-embed-metadata              Do not write metadata (default)
+    --no-embed-chapters              Do not add chapter markers (default) (Alias: --no-add-chapters)
-                                     (Alias: --no-add-metadata)
     --parse-metadata FROM:TO         Parse additional metadata like title/artist from other fields; see "MODIFYING METADATA"
                                      for details